 To respond to this situation, in tandem with OUCRU’s scientific research in the field of AMR, we conduct a range of public and community activities and projects.
 The aim is to raise awareness and spread the message of the appropriate use of antimicrobial medicines by involving community members in sharing their perspectives and shaping the response.

-The YAAR! project brings together young people from four countries in the Global South: Kenya, Nepal, Thailand, and Vietnam.
-These young people are working together with the YAAR! project team to do two things:
+The YAAR! project brought together young people from four countries in the Global South: Kenya, Nepal, Thailand, and Vietnam.
+These young people worked together with the YAAR! project team to do two things:

 You can see more about the activities and the range of creative media produced by young people as part of this project here.

 In contexts where it is not always possible to visit a doctor for a correct diagnosis and, if appropriate a prescription for medication, then people will go to the pharmacies to buy antibiotics by themselves.
 This situation is not uncommon across South and South East Asia.